boltlabs-inc/zip-spec/zip-bolt-transparent-new.rst

 Abstract
 ========

-This proposal specifies three possible approaches for integrating the blind off-chain lightweight transaction (Bolt) protocol into Zcash.
+This proposal specifies a possible approach for integrating the blind off-chain lightweight transaction (Bolt) protocol into Zcash.

 Motivation
 ==========